Metrics

 }

-- the minimal focus time (in ms) for which to record metric data (e.g., if you want to filter out accidental focus of apps);flushOnShutdown
+"minimalFocusInterval" number The minimal focus time in milliseconds for which to record metric data (e.g., if you want to filter out accidental focus of apps).

-- specifies whether or not to publish the gathered metrics on shutdown;
+"flushOnShutdown" boolean Flag indicating whether to publish the gathered metrics on shutdown.

 Summary Metrics are recorded in the form of FAV Metrics.
 Below is an example of a Summary Metric: